agrawalsmart7/scodescanner/README.md

 The main features for this tool are:-

 1) Scans the whole folder which contains multiple PHP files.
+2) Scans folder inside a folder, *NOTE: This scans only one time, it will not scan folders inside folders inside folder*
-2) It will not only notify you at which file but also which line the vulnerable code exists for quickly identified it.
+3) It will not only notify you at which file but also which line the vulnerable code exists for quickly identified it.
-3) Scans not only the PRE-Defined PHP variables but also scans the custom variables.
+4) Scans not only the PRE-Defined PHP variables but also scans the custom variables.
 Like a `$test1 = $_GET["aaa"]`, then it scans for both `$test1` and the `GET` variables inside the source code
-4) Scans functions with a function that contains our variable.
+5) Scans functions with a function that contains our variable.
 Like `include(htmlentities($test))` so it will parse this and give the results like the $test variable found inside the include function.
 Because there might be possiblity of using base64 function instead of htmlentities.
-5) It runs on your localhost, where you will have to give the folder name for scans.
+6) It runs on your localhost, where you will have to give the folder name for scans.
-6) Give results out for each file inside the anchors tag (So you can move on to it.)
+7) Give results out for each file inside the anchors tag (So you can move on to it.)
-7) You can add more functions which are dangerous if you found missing any inside the vulnerablefunctions python file.
+8) You can add more functions which are dangerous if you found missing any inside the vulnerablefunctions python file.

 ## Demo Video